SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/ReplyTemplate/getAttachments.md

 so.topic: reference
 ---

+# ReplyTemplate.getAttachments(Integer p_lang)

 Get all attachment id's belonging to a reply template.